 - the incorrect original design of the machine.

-In some instances, it may make more sense to retrofit existing machinery instead of replacing the installed one.
+In some instances, retrofitting existing machinery may make more sense than replacing the installed one.
 This can often better meet budget or schedule constraints.
-In these cases, a strict and rigid procedure must be implemented to create a safe and effective modification.
+In these cases, implementing a strict and rigid procedure is necessary to ensure the creation of a safe and effective modification.
 For Delta Costruzioni Meccaniche, this retrofitting process typically includes:

 - A customer’s needs analysis;